GLink Entanglement Tutorial

 pip install .

-For development, use editable mode:
+For development, install in editable mode:

 pip install -e .